What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 Why Audit Management Is Its Own Skill

-The best security programs can fall apart if you don't know how to work effectively with auditors, manage expectations, or structure the engagement properly.
-After helping several of companies through this process, I've identified the patterns that separate smooth audits from audit disasters.
+The best security programs can fall apart if you don’t know how to work effectively with auditors, manage expectations, or structure the engagement properly.
+Key challenges in audit management often include resource constraints—such as limited personnel, tools, or time—and the complexity of managing documentation and evidence across multiple compliance frameworks like SOC 2, ISO 27001, and HIPAA.
+Audit readiness is a distinct skill that goes beyond technical expertise, requiring thorough documentation, record-keeping, and proactive preparation to ensure a smooth audit process.
+After helping several companies through this process, I’ve identified the patterns that separate smooth audits from audit disasters.

-The 10 Critical Process Mistakes (And How to Avoid Them)
+The 10 Critical Audit Process Mistakes (And How to Avoid Them)

 Mistake #1: Not Setting Clear Boundaries and Expectations Upfront